johnazariah/johnazariah.github.io/_posts/2021-12-10-scientific-computing-with-fsharp-4.md

 The performance of the BRGKA is impressive - we ran 20,000 iterations in about 5.5s, and saw the tour fitness converge very fast at the beginning, and then plateau off at the end to settle on a path fitness that was only roughly 20% of the path fitness of the starting point.

+I've seemingly harped on the terse nature of the F# code, but it's worth pointing out that this terseness has not come at the expense of readability or simplicity of code.
+That is to say, we haven't played "code golf" to frivolously try and achieve some terse, unreadable code.
+I don't think this feature of F# is rated highly enough!

-In the next post, we'll wrap up this series with a short summary of what we have achieved, and what we can do from here...
+In the next post, we'll wrap up this series with a short summary of what we have achieved, and what we can do next!

 -----